New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 When you extract images from website pages, you're essentially parsing these HTML elements and extracting their attributes.
 The concept differs from downloading – extraction gives you the URLs and metadata, while downloading saves the actual image files.

 Websites often use lazy-loading, where images only load when scrolled into view.
 These images might have placeholder URLs in the src attribute and the real URL in data-src.
-Understanding this distinction is crucial when you extract photos from website sources, as you might miss content without proper handling.
+Understanding this is essential when you extract photos from website sources, as you might miss content without proper handling.

 Getting started with ScrapingBee is straightforward.
-First, sign up for an account at their website and grab your API key from the dashboard.
+First, sign up for an account on their website and grab your API key from the dashboard.

 Buttons